Top 10 Undersized NHL Players

 Brad Marchand was drafted 71st overall by the Boston Bruins in 2006 and joined the team in 2008.
 He played a significant part in the Bruins 2011 Stanley Cup win, as he scored 19 points (11 goals, eight assists) in 25 playoff games during those playoffs.

-This season, Marchand had a career year with 85 points (39 goals, 46 assists) in 80 games – finishing sixth overall in points in the NHL.
-Those 85 points added to his overall career total of 374 points (192 goals, 182 assists) in 534 games played.
-Marchand’s impressive season only emphasized his worth to his team, as he re-signed with the Bruins to an eight year/$6.125 million (average annual value) contract earlier this season.
+This season, Marchand had another career year with 85 points (34 goals, 51 assists) in only 68 games – this was after finishing sixth overall in points in the NHL last season.
+Those 85 points added to his overall career total of 459 points (226 goals, 233 assists) in 602 games played.
+Marchand’s impressive season only emphasized his worth to his team, as he re-signed with the Bruins to an eight year/$6.125 million (average annual value) contract in Sept. of 2016.

 The 28-year-old winger has been suspended a number of times for his edgier plays.
 But by no means has this two-way forward changed his game due to his smaller stature.